It’s designed to help you better understand the language we use on the platform and make the most of your experience.

 Site Group

-Site Groups represents the highest level.
+Site Groups represent the highest organizational level.
 Oftentimes it reflects the mother company of a factory.
 Every supplier location is connected to a Site Group.
 E.g. Volkswagen Site group connects all factories and locations of Volkswagen worldwide.
-Prewave defines an Site group if the company has an own website and logo.

 Supplier